 LGBTQIA Social Meetings Every Tuesday of Fall 2017 2:30pm in Student Union 325 (Rainbow Lounge) Pride Alliance are working together to provide LGBTQIA Social Meetings.
 These are weekly meetings where those who identify as LGBTQIA and allies meet together.
 Meetings consist of checking in on how each person is doing, discussing current events, and ultimately learning about […]

 Welcome to the homepage for UMKC LGBTQIA Programs & Services.
-Housed in the Office of Student Involvement, our mission is to provide Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, and Ally (LGBTQIA) students with the support, resources, and education needed to become full members of the UMKC campus community and the communities where they […]
+Housed in the Office of Student Involvement, our mission is to provide Lesbian, Gay, Bisexual, Transgender, Queer, Questioning, Intersex, Asexual, and Ally (LGBTQIA) students with the support, resources, and education needed to become full members of the UMKC campus community and the communities where they […]

 Wednesday, April 12th 6:00pm UMKC Pierson Auditorium Register Here Celebrating UMKC LGBTQIA Pride Month in collaboration with the University of Missouri-Kansas City LGBTQIA Affairs Council, UMKC Student Government Association (SGA), and LGBTQIA Programs & Services in the Office of Student Involvement.
 Angelica Ross: Transgender Entrepreneur, Activist, Model & Actress From the board room, to film […]

 UMKC Pride Alliance and UMKC LGBTQIA Programs & Services is excited to welcome trans athletes and educators Pat Manuel and Edxie Betts to UMKC, next Tuesday November 15th.
 Cosponsored by the UMKC Title IX Office and the Student Activity Fee Committee.
 On November 15th, Pat and Edxie will lead two workshops for UMKC students, faculty, staff, […]